flancian/garden/trees.md

 - a [[poem]].
   - All the trees you've ever met
   - All the trees you would like to meet
-  - Are always there, when you close your eyes
+  - Are always there when you close your eyes
+  - Or when you open them
+  - As we merge we'll fork!